Vnano Official Website

 Open source, MIT License

-Vnano is developed as an open source software, and released under the MIT license.
+Tne scripting engine of the Vnano is an open source software, and released under the MIT license.

-If the Java Development Kit (JDK) is already available on your environment, you can try using the Vnano in few minutes.
+You can try using the Vnano in few minutes.
+Let's try!

 Step1.
-Download the Script Engine of the Vnano
+Download the Scripting Engine of the Vnano

 Note that separator-characters ( ; or : ) of class-paths are different between the above two commands.